ppy/osu-wiki/wiki/Tournaments/CMT_4K/2017/en.md

      - In Semi-finals and Finals: Week 1, you need to win **6** maps to win a match.
 (Best-of-11).
      - In Finals: Week 2, you need to win **7** maps to win the match.
 (Best-of-13).

 ## Match Instructions

 ### Qualification stage
 1. A referee will create a multiplayer room 15 minutes in advance.
-Players must gather during this period：
+Players must gather during this period:
      - Room settings are osu!mania, Head To Head, Win Condition: 'Score v2'.
 Room name must be "CMT 4K 2017: (Qualification) vs (Qualification)".
      - The maximum amount of player for Qualification stage is 8.
 2. There will be no warm-up maps in Qualification stage, all players are expected to prepare well before the match starts.